 Exhibition

-Guided by innovative methodology, the visitor can explore the evolution
+Guided by innovative methodology, the visitor can explore the evolution of

-that are the result of similar work processes.
+are the result of similar work processes.

 The exhibition emphasizes parallel developments and interactions in artistic

 and scientific methodologies.
-The focus of attention is on the creative,
+The focus of attention is on the creative, productive

-productive process at work in both genres.
+process at work in both genres.

 Genesis, Analysis, Code, Playing Games and Chaos – these are the five dramatic focal points of this exhibition.
 They connect and combine scientific and artistic aspects of genetics and creation in a dramatically designed presentation of paintings, interactive installations, light installations, video projections, cartoons, photographs and sculptures by international artists such as Mona Hatoum, Ross Bleckner, Mark Francis, Chuck Close, Piet Mondrian, Paul Klee, Dieter Roth and Mark Dion.
 These heterogeneous exhibits will convey the most significant research results of the 20th and 21st centuries, placing them in an artistic context that confirms this issue's relevance to society, its wide emotional spectrum and its decade-long, unchanging political importance.